Alqual/Q--error/README.md

 ---

-3.QS4001: Namespace declarations can only occur on a global scope (When Only Namespace declaration is done)
+5.QS4001: Namespace declarations can only occur on a global scope (When Only Namespace declaration is done)

 ---

+6.QS5022: No identifier with the name XX exists

+---

+7.QS6211: Unexpected argument tuple.
+Expecting an argument of type XX